 As required by the Professional Governance Act, programs to encourage reconciliation with Indigenous people will be mandatory.
-Effective January 1, 2021 all new articling registrants will be required to complete a foundational knowledge course respecting Indigenous peoples (including the foundational content as outlined by BCIA) as part of their articling program.
-All registrants, other than articling registrants will be required to complete a similar course by December 31, 2022.
-BCIA will organize and manage foundational Indigenous training throughout 2020 and 2021.
+All new articling registrants with an acceptance date January 1, 2021 and later are required to complete a foundational knowledge course respecting Indigenous peoples (including the foundational content as outlined by BCIA) as part of their Articling Program.
+All other registrants will be required to complete a similar course by December 31, 2022.
+BCIA will organize and manage select foundational Indigenous training throughout 2020 and 2021.
 BCIA will retroactively accept certain courses taken since January 1, 2019, as meeting this requirement.

 Foundational Indigenous Awareness Course Criteria

 Acceptable foundation courses on Indigneous Awareness should be no less than one-day (6 hours) or a combination which totals 6 hours.

 - Understanding Indigenous perspectives - racism, misconceptions, cultural safety

 - Reconciliation with Indigenous peoples – respect, protocols, UNDRIP

 - Course must provide a certificate of completion or proof of attendance

 Exemptions may be granted to registrants who currently work in a position specifically with Indigenous peoples or training. (ie. Agrologist in Indigenous Relations)